-Wooden pergolas have been a big garden trend this year as our gardens become THE places to be more than ever.
+Wooden pergolas continue to be a garden trend and our gardens become THE places to be more than ever.
 We’ve seen a distinct increase in commissions, both for our standard pergolas, but also for more bespoke ones in collaboration with garden designer's specifications.

-We have also provided them with swing seats and day beds, and also seen much interest in our Pergola with Cedar Shingle Roof, the choices are many and exciting to consider what yours will be.
+We provide them with swing seats and day beds, the choices are many and exciting to consider what yours will be.

 Is there anything prettier and more romantic than a pergola draped with flowers especially ones leaving the most evocative scent?
 Pergolas can create distinct areas for seating and eating, that are seamlessly connected with the outdoors.
 Most importantly, they provide shady spots in the summer for relaxing away from the heat of the sun.

-There’s so much choice out there, it can become confusing, so we are giving you some pointers to consider….
+There’s so much choice out there, it can be confusing, so we are giving you some pointers to consider….

 On the quality of timber being key to a good quality pergola: